 If novelWriter crashes or otherwise exits without saving the project state, or if you're using a file synchronisation tool that runs out of sync, there may be files in the project storage folder that aren't tracked in the core project file.
-These files, when discovered, are recovered and added back into the project.
+These files, when discovered, are recovered and added back into the project when a project is opened.